zenitheesc/serverd/README.md

 make
 ```

-To run the server just run
+To run the server just run:

 ```bash
 ./bin/Debug/Serverd
 ```

-To test it you can use curl or any http client
+To test it you can use curl or any http client.

-The server receives JSON's in OBSAT's format, like the example below
+The server receives JSON's in OBSAT's format, like the example below:

 ```json
 {